sweirich/lambda-n-ways/README.md

   DeBruijn indices that shift during substitution.

-2. Contributed by Bertram Felgenhauer
+2. Contributed by Bertram Felgenhauer (not part of benchmark)

 - DeBruijnC [DB_C]